-One thing that makes Seattle different from many cities is that you only have to give 20 days notice before you move out of an apartment.
-As a result, the 10th of any month is the absolute best time to look for an apartment.
-There will be a fresh crop of apartments every 10th.
+One thing that Seattle renters have to know is that you only have to give 20 days notice before you move out of an apartment — quite a bit different than the 30 to 60 days most cities require.
+As a result, the 10th (and surrounding days) of any month is a great time to look for an apartment, with a fresh crop of listings popping up after renters give notice.

 If you get on the light rail in the dead of winter to find yourself surrounded by pantless passengers, don’t be too surprised.
 Seattle is one of several cities nationwide to celebrate No Pants Light Rail Day, during which riders bundle up in coats and scarves, skip the slacks, and act like all is normal.

 Seattle is one of the best cities in the country for public transportation, so you can plan to live in the city vehicle-free without worry.
 There are several rail options, and plenty of buses.
 The Link Light Rail connects downtown, the University of Washington, and the Seattle-Tacoma International Airport..
 If you’re just hoping to travel around downtown and the nearby nearby residential neighborhoods, King County Metro Transit is your ride.
 But those aren’t your only options: There are two streetcars that run in the South Lake Union and Capitol Hill areas, plus a monorail that traverses downtown.

 Seattle was also recently named the best city in the country for bicyclists.
 Currently, Seattle has more than 100 miles of off-street bike trails, protected lanes, sharrows, and greenways.
 By the end of a 20-year project to further improve bike networks, that will grow by more than 400 miles.